tomcritchlow/new-mba/_posts/2023-09-14-testing-post.md

 * something2
 " %}

 There’s an idea that starting a blog is harder than it used to be.
-That there used to be a way to write a few words, slap it online and wait for the traffic to roll in.
+That there used to be a way to write a few words, slap it online and wait for the traffic to roll in. [some link](https://newmba.co/index-full/)

 I call BS.
 It’s not that it’s not true exactly - but that kind of thinking is living in the shadow of the Digg homepage.